-Now that the Rideau Canal Skateway has opened for it’s 40th year of operation, I think we can say that Winter has come to Ottawa.
-The canal is one of those things that you just assume is there and when it is not, you wonder why not.
+Now that the Rideau Canal Skateway has opened for its 40th year of operation, we can say that Winter has come to Ottawa.
+The canal is one of those things that you assume is there and when it is not, you wonder why not.
 Will I skate on it this year?
-I don’t think so, but it is still a possibility (how ever slim that might be) that I may.
+I don’t think so, but it is still a possibility (however slim that might be) that I may.

-Given the horrible sites we are seeing on TV from the Haitian earthquake I urge my readers to find Aid Groups (the Red Cross, or your Church) and give what you can to help out.
+Given the horrible sites we are seeing on TV from the Haitian earthquake, I urge my readers to find Aid Groups (the Red Cross, or your Church) and give what they can to help out.
 For those who are going there to help, you have my respect and my hope that your good works help those in need.

 - Michael James points out that not all Hospital User Fees have anything to do with the care you receive at your hospital.
 Luckily he didn’t try to buy something in the cafeteria!

 - Larry MacDonald continues this discussion with his post about the Inner workings of walk-in clinics and the other fees you can incur if you simply want a wart removed!